-In the field of electricity, the Energy Market Authority is responsible for regulating 89 distribution network operators, 13 regional network operators and one transmission system operator.
+In the field of electricity, the Energy Market Authority is responsible for regulating 87 distribution network operators, 12 regional network operators and one transmission system operator.

 Since the end of 2004, Finland has applied the ex-ante regulation of network pricing as required by the current Electricity Directive.
 The first regulatory period conforming to the new regulation model commenced at the beginning of 2005 and expired at the end of 2007.
-The second regulatory period of price regulation in electricity network operation covers the years 2008 - 2011.
-Year 2009 was the second year of the 4-year regulatory period.
+The second regulatory period of price regulation in electricity network operation covered the years 2008 - 2011.
+The third regulatory period will cover the years from 2012 to 2015.
+There will be no major changes in the basic structure of the regulatory methods employed during the third period.
+Instead, regulation will remain based on the revenue cap model used during the preceding periods.
+Method details will be developed with a view to achieving a regulatory model that is incentivizing more innovations and investments in the networks.

-A project - Roadmap 2020 - went ahead during year 2009.
-In this project - Roadmap 2020 - to prepare a vision and define the needed strategies and actions to develop network regulation of both distribution and transmission system operators.
-A deadline of this project is in the end of year 2010.
+A project - Roadmap 2020 - went ahead during the years 2009-2011.
+This project aims to prepare a vision and define the needed strategies and actions to develop network regulation of both distribution and transmission system operators.
+The Project Roadmap 2020 will be concluded by September 2011.